aaronbloomfield/nws/hws/snort/index.md

 <img src="../../docker/network_compact_for_dns.svg" style="float:right;width:60%">

 Recall our network setup, which is shown to the right.
-We will always run Snort on *gateway*, listening to eth0 (the green link).
+In this assignment, we will always run Snort on *gateway*, listening to eth0 (the green link).
 All of our communications with the Internet will come from *inner*, and as it is routed through *gateway*, we will see the results in Snort.

 #### Running Snort